chcstudent/chcstudent.github.io/index.md

 ### About Me

 <p>I'm Conrad, a Computer Programming major.
 I've been programming off and on since high school, so I've dabbled in C++, Java, HTML/CSS, and Python.
 My proudest achievement to date is as a member of a small company called INDE: we have published a tabletop rpg called [Shattered](https://neverdarkenough.com).
-It's a post-apocalyptic fantasy setting overrun by Lovecraftian monsters.
-[Duck Duck Go](https://duckduckgo.com)</p>
+It's a post-apocalyptic fantasy setting overrun by Lovecraftian monsters.</p>

 ![Gravekeepers](/blob/master/Gravekeepers%20-%20compressed.png)